 In recent years, the Chinese government has worked towards stabilizing its economy through lesser dependence on foreign countries and increasing their global competitiveness.
 Additionally, with Xi Jinping's guidance, the Chinese Communist Party intends to solidify its control over the private sector.
-Chinese Communist Party intends to solidify its control over the private sector.
-Chinese corporations would hinder such a goal, and China has implemented many laws requiring business records produced within China to be maintained there and restricted from being transferred out of China.
+Granting the PCAOB access to audits of Chinese corporations would hinder such a goal, and China has implemented many laws requiring business records produced within China to be maintained there and restricted from being transferred out of China.
 At the same time, the number of China-based corporations listed in the U.S. has increased dramatically, and if Chinese firms are still exempt from the PCAOB oversight, the HCFAA will affect over 200